PeterPierinakos/vanilla-rustlang-server/docs/configuration.md

 ### Are the default configurations safe?

 By default, we have set the configuration to be production-ready so that you do not have to tinker with the settings a lot.
 Do not be a fraid to leave the configuration as it is, it is secure enough by default.
-Certain configurations such as USE\_SECURITY\_HEADERS should only be turned off if you know what you are doing.
+It is recommended to only tinker with the necessary options.
+Certain configurations such as <code>USE\_SECURITY\_HEADERS</code> should only be turned off if you know what you are doing.

 ### Configurations in configuration.rs explained